 Find out more about PFAS from EPA and the American Water Works Association (AWWA).

-PFAS do not originate in drinking water supplies, and Tampa Bay Water’s raw drinking water sources are not located near industrial and manufacturing facilities known to produce PFAS materials.
-Tampa Bay Water is participating in EPA’s UCMR 5 study and will test the regional treated drinking water in 2023.
-This study will use EPA’s approved analytical methods that can detect PFAS in drinking water supplies at lower levels than the previous study conducted in 2013, at which time no PFAS were found in regional drinking water supplies.
+PFAS do not originate in drinking water supplies, and Tampa Bay Water’s raw drinking water sources are not located near known PFAS polluters.
+Tampa Bay Water has been testing the regional drinking water supply for PFAS, alongside its member utilities, during EPA’s nationwide study.
+This study uses EPA’s approved analytical methods that can detect PFAS in drinking water supplies at lower levels than previous studies that found no PFAS in regional drinking water supplies.
+Click here for results.

-As part of Tampa Bay Water’s ongoing effort to enhance water quality, we are studying the effectiveness of various treatment options to lower total organic carbon, which simplifies water chemistry and allows our member governments greater operational control.
-The treatment options used to lower total organic carbon also have capabilities to address PFAS compounds and other contaminants of emerging concern.
+As part of an ongoing effort to enhance water quality, Tampa Bay Water studied the effectiveness of treatment technologies to reduce total organic carbon; these technologies can also address PFAS and other constituents of emerging concern.

 Tampa Bay Water also filed a lawsuit against PFAS manufacturers, sellers and distributors to protect its members and their residents from potential financial impacts of removing PFAS from the drinking water sources and supply.
 We believe it’s important to hold polluters responsible for these costs and not the residents of Tampa Bay.